anasali1671/CODSOFT/README.md

 # CODSOFT
 This is my portfolio for my Data Science Internship!
 Here, you'll see the projects I did while I was interning at Codsoft.
 Each project shows how good I am at analyzing data, using machine learning, and solving problems.
 This repository is an Internship that contains impressive projects related to Data Science and Machine Learning.

-# PROJECTS Compplted in this repo
+# PROJECTS Completed in this repo

 1. Movie Rating Prediction with Python
 Description: In this project, I built a movie rating prediction system using Python.
 The project includes data collection, preprocessing, and the development of a machine learning model to predict movie ratings.